influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/sql/fill-gaps.md

 2. Use either `interpolate` or `locf` to fill the inserted null values in the specified column.

-    - **interpolate**: fills null values inserted by interpolating values between non-null values.
+    - **interpolate**: fills null values by interpolating values between non-null values.
     - **locf**: fills null values by carrying the last observed value forward.

     {{% note %}}